iann838/Pyot/docs/src/limiters/redis.md

 Rate limiter based on Redis.
 This Rate Limiter is async safe, thread safe, **_cross-process safe and also api-key safe (meaning merged keys are safe without doing limiting share)_**.

-Limits on the db are expired after 1 hour if it isn't touched.
+Limits in the database are expired after 1 hour if it isn't touched.

 ## Rate Limiter Settings Reference
 ### Backend: `pyot.limiters.RedisLimiter`